Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - set.size = number of set elements

 - window = object representing the browser window
+- window.innerWidth = interior width of the browser window.
+- window.innerHeight = interior height of the browser window.

 - Call a function returned by a function = function(x)(y)